RuchaMK/practice_apex/README.md

 # Triggers
 1.	__AccountTrigger__\
-      /*Whenever New Account Record is created then create associated Contact Record automatically.
+      Whenever New Account Record is created then create associated Contact Record automatically.
         •account name as contact lastname
         •account phone as contact phone
          Object: Account
          Type: AfterInsert

-      Creates the number of contacts which are equal to the number which we will enter in the Number of Locations field on the Account Object.
+      Create the number of contacts which are equal to the number which we will enter in the Number of Locations field on the Account Object.
-	    Create Custom field called “Number of Locations” on the Account Object (Data Type = Number) */
+	    Create Custom field called “Number of Locations” on the Account Object (Data Type = Number)

 2.	__AccountUpdateTrigger__
 3.	__AccountAfterUpdate__
 4.	__CaseTrigger__